 Children living north of NE 85th Street attended Maple Leaf School as it was the closest.
-The two-room, wood frame Maple Leaf School at NE 105th Street had been expanded to three rooms but it still wasn’t enough.
+The two-room, wood frame Maple Leaf School on NE 105th Street, just east of 35th Ave NE, had been expanded to three rooms but it still wasn’t enough.
 The school building was minimal, at best, and still didn’t have electric wiring or indoor plumbing.

 The decision was made to build a new school on another site where there would be space for expansion if needed, and a playground.
-The new Maple Leaf School at 3212 NE 100th Street would be built of brick and would have running water and electricity.
-School construction was entirely handled by local families, including contractor Bill Lovell and his 19-year-old son Ellsworth.
-Ellsworth Lovell later became a developer who built houses and apartments all over north Seattle.
+The new Maple Leaf School at 3212 NE 100th Street would be built of brick and would have electricity and indoor plumbing.
+School construction was entirely handled by local families, including building contractor Bill Lovell and his 16-year-old son Ellsworth.
+The Lovell family lived on NE 94th Street in the Morningside Heights development.

-The site for the new Maple Leaf School at 3212 NE 100th Street was given by Mr. Fischer, with an easement allowing him to continue to water his cows at a spring over toward 35th Ave NE.
-The Nishitani family donated plants and did the landscaping around the new building, and they made sure to plant a maple tree.
+The site for the new Maple Leaf School at 3212 NE 100th Street was given by Mr. Fischer, with an easement allowing him to continue to water his cows at a spring on NE 100th Street near 35th Ave NE.
+The Nishitani family donated plants and did the landscaping around the new school building, and they made sure to plant a maple tree.

-Another family involved with the Maple Leaf School were William & Kate Mock who had arrived in 1910 and lived along a ravine at NE 96th Street.
+Another family involved with the Maple Leaf School were William & Kate Mock who had moved into the neighborhood in 1910 and lived along a ravine at NE 96th Street on the east side of 35th Ave NE.
 In 1926 their son LeRoy, who had attended school in the old wood-frame building at NE 105th, became custodian and bus driver at the new brick Maple Leaf School on NE 100th Street.

-In 1925 he platted some of his land as Fischer’s Highway Garden Tracts, for house lots.
+In 1925 he platted some of his land as Fischer’s Highway Garden Tracts for house lots.
 All of the Fischer’s valley land at the present site of Nathan Hale High School was bought and developed as the Meadowbrook Golf Course which opened in 1932.

 The Wedgwood Community Club made its 1956 boundaries decision partly on the basis of school attendance boundaries, that NE 95th Street would be the northern boundary line of the definition of Wedgwood.
 This separated the areas so that Maple Leaf School, and what is now the Meadowbrook area, was in a different district and was no longer considered a northern part of Wedgwood.
 A reconstituted Wedgwood Community Council was started in 1987 and held to the same boundaries, as defined on the City of Seattle’s neighborhood map.

 Local schools are the heart of the community

 One of the most destructive eras in school history was the busing for racial integration of the 1970s.
 While everyone agrees in principle that there should be racial integration, most parents did not think that their small children should be used as tools to accomplish this.
 Parents did not want to put their children on a school bus and send them miles away to a school in another part of the city.

 As of 1979 local families could not understand why the Seattle School District would close a school which had always had such strong community support.
-Only half-jokingly, Fischer family descendants considered whether they should demand that the school district give the Maple Leaf property back to them.
+Only half-jokingly, Fischer family descendants considered whether they should demand that the school district give the Maple Leaf School property back to them.
 Their ancestor August Fischer had given the property for a school for the community, and who would have thought that Seattle Public Schools would close Maple Leaf and sell the site?

 In the 1990s I was commissioned to create a history display book for the Meadowbrook Community Center which opened in January 1997.
 The book is on permanent display in the lobby of the building at 10517 35th Ave NE.